 Standard stars are stars which have had their magnitude measured very carefully by astronomers.
 You can measure the brightness of a standard star and use that information to work out the true magnitude of your object.
 It is then reasonable to compare your data with calibrated data collected by other people.

 The Maths of the Magnitude System

 The maths of magnitude can be summed up in the equation:

 m1- m2 = -2.5 × log ( f1/ f2 )

 m1 and m2 represent the magnitude of two stars and f1 and f2 represent their relative fluxes.
 Flux is the brightness divided by the area used to collect the light (usually the telescope aperture).

 For example, imagine 2 stars visible in the night sky.
 One star is 100 times brighter than the other.
 This value of 100 represents the ratio of the fluxes (f1/ f2).
 Since the log of 100 is 2, we can say that m1- m2 = -2.5 × 2 = -5.
 This tells us that star 1 is 5 magnitudes brighter than star 2 (remember that the magnitude scale is inverse).

-An ancient Greek astronomer named Hipparchus invented a Magnitude scale to measure the brightness of stars.
-He gave the brightest a value of 1 and the dimmest stars he could see a value of 6.
+The magnitude scale was invented by an Ancient Greek astronomer named Hipparchus.
+He gave the brightest stars a value of 1 and the dimmest stars he could see a value of 6.